 Toxicology Investigators Consortium (ToxIC)

 In 2009, ACMT established the ACMT Toxicology Investigators Consortium, known ToxIC.
-This new network of medical toxicologists was constituted to promote multi-center reserach in Medical Toxicology and to enable the nationwide collection of important toxicological data from patients at the bedside.
+This new network of medical toxicologists was constituted to promote multi-center research in Medical Toxicology and to enable the nationwide collection of important toxicological data from patients at the bedside.
 ACMT thought it was incumbent to establish this network to systematically investigate these issues.
 As the specialty of medical toxicology has grown considerably in recent years, we now have medical toxicologists at most major medical centers, facilitating the undertaking of a nationwide toxicovigilance program.

 At ToxIC's inception an electronic survey was sent to all ACMT members asking questions on bedside medical toxicology practice patterns.
 Of the 114 ACMT members who answered the survey, 95 (83% of respondents) reported that they had an inpatient medical toxicology practice.
 In some cases, 2 or more members from the same program (or site) responded to the survey.
 Taking into account duplicative responses from the same program, ToxIC identified at least 45 distinct sites that see inpatients at the bedside and record the number of patients that they see each year.
 ToxIC estimated that the aggregate numbers of patients seen in the past year by these centers exceeded 14,000.
 Individual site census varied from 10 to more than 1000 per year.
 Most respondents expressed an interest in participating in a national research network and/or bedside based toxicovigilance system.
 Given this interest, work was commenced to develop a national registry.